-107. Plaintiff realleges all foregoing paragraphs and any subsequent paragraphs contained in this complaint, as if fully set forth herein.
+108. Plaintiff realleges all foregoing paragraphs and any subsequent paragraphs contained in this complaint, as if fully set forth herein.

-108. Defendant BARRY was Director of SDSDRCL until 2003.
-In addition to his failure to correct the multitude of constitutional violations detailed above, BARRY personally reviewed and signed off on multiple error-ridden reports written by MILTON.
+109. Defendant BARRY, who had no background or training in serology or DNA, was Director of SDSDRCL until 2003.
+For the vast majority of this time including during the investigation of the Dorotik murder-the crime lab did not have a manual in effect.
+In addition to his failure to correct the multitude of constitutional violations detailed above, BARRY personally reviewed and signed off on multiple error-ridden reports written by MILTON prior to the Dorotik investigation.
+These reports became the basis for Corrective Action 1, which called for remedial training that MILTON testified she never received.

-109. On numerous occasions, criminalists in the Forensic Biology section approached BARRY to raise concerns about MILTON, but believed that BARRY and his management staff were either ignoring what was taking place, or were woefully ignorant of the day-to-day operations of the lab.
-Despite the concerns that were raised by the staff, BARRY continued to sign off on laudatory performance evaluations for MILTON, and failed to take any corrective action.
+110. On numerous occasions, criminalists in the Forensic Biology section approached BARRY to raise concerns about MILTON, but believed that BARRY and his management staff were either ignoring what was taking place, or were woefully ignorant of the day-to-day operations of the lab.
+Nevertheless, BARRY continued to sign off on laudatory performance evaluations for MILTON, and failed to take any corrective action.